Seraclin/cs370/README.md

 ## Organization

 The Unity project was made in version `2021.3.10f1` in C#.
-Photon and ParrelSync are used online.
+Photon and ParrelSync are used for online multiplayer.
 In the `cs370/Game/Otherside/Assets` folder, are subfolders for sprites, tilesets, sounds, scripts, scenes, etc. named accordingly.
 Unity has files called “scene” files which store all the data for each level.
 Assets can be dragged into the scene in the form of `GameObjects`.
 These `GameObjects` can have a number of components attached to them that further modify their behavior such as scripts, colliders, animators.
 In the Resources folder, we save players, enemies, items, and abilities as `prefabs`: custom `GameObjects` that can be reused.
 For example, our `Player` prefab holds many script components for health, interacting, controls/movement, possession, and abilities, various colliders, UI elements, an animator, and audio listener.
 All prefabs must be stored in `Assets/Resources` and cannot be located in any subfolders.

 Refer to the `Zombie` prefab for creating an enemy.
 Enemies must follow a certain structure:
 * They must override the `enemy_base_anim` animator controller with their own `Animator Override Controller`.
 They must also have an idle and run animation.